Hiroreco/enreco-archive/recap-data/chapter2/day5/nodes/khaos-c2d5.md

 Cold.
 Lonely.

-A small stain-looking child sits among the similarly looking hats in one of Libestal's shops.
+A small Stain-looking child sits among the similarly looking hats in one of Libestal's shops.

 She's been here for a long while now, just waiting for someone.
 Memories of the past were too painful to remember—a feeling of warmth now left terribly cold.